 Turtle nesting is brutal.
 First, an enormous female turtle–compelled by an overpowering maternal instinct–hauls her massive self out of the water and lumbers up a sandy beach to the high water line.
 There she digs a hole using appendages designed for swimming, not shoveling.
 Then, if she’s lucky, she’s left in peace to squeeze out dozens of probably doomed turtle eggs.
 No wonder female sea turtles actually appear to be crying through the whole ordeal.
-However, normal sea turtle nesting is nothing compared to the turtle trauma that occurs during a turtle arribada like the one we witnessed when we traveled to Playa Ostinal on the Nicoya Peninsula in Costa Rica.
+However, normal sea turtle nesting is nothing compared to the turtle trauma that occurs during a turtle arribada like the one we witnessed when we traveled to Playa Ostinal on the Nicoya Peninsula to see turtle nesting in Costa Rica.

 A sea turtle nesting orgy